Benefits of Weighted Products for Managing Sensory Processing Disorder

 Now add the smells, fresh cut grass, food cooking, garden flowers, a sea breeze.
 Now add the visual aspects, bright sun light, movement of a pet in the room, children running around.
 Your brain is taking in all these things at the same time and is able to filter a lot of it out so you can concentrate on the task at hand.
 That is Sensory Processing working without impairment.

 Now that I have laid some ground work to increase your awareness, let me move on to how we can help at least some of these individuals to decrease their stimulation and increase their ability to relax and pay attention.
-Although I cannot explain how it happens, deep pressure from weighted products can be beneficial in calming and modulating the brains’ ability to filter the overwhelming stimuli from the senses.
+Deep pressure from weighted products releases serotonin in the brain and can be beneficial in calming and modulating the brains’ ability to filter the overwhelming stimuli from the senses.
 Pressure through the use of weighted materials has been effective in helping people achieve that “just right” state of being calm and alert.

 I would like to reiterate that weight does not work for all individuals and it will take trial and error to decide if it will work for your clients.
 When it is effective however, it does truly amazing, and life changing things.